grafana/agent/docs/sources/operator/api.md

 </td>
 <td>
 <p>Integrations controls the integration subsystem of the Agent and settings
-unique to integration-specific pods that are deployed.</p>
+unique to deployed integration-specific pods.</p>
 </td>
 </tr>
 <tr>